Emergency hazards in housing association and council homes

 We have different advice about hazards in private rented homes.

-- What counts as an emergency hazard?
+- What is an emergency hazard?

 - Tell your landlord about an emergency hazard